Accounting Controls Guidebook (CPE Course)

 - Cite the process steps and controls that can be integrated into the period-end closing process, construction of financial statements, and chart of accounts.

-- Note the controls that can be applied to the budgeting process and the monitoring of a project.
+- Specify the controls that can be applied to the budgeting process and the monitoring of a project.

 Instructional Method: QAS Self-Study

 Prerequisites: General knowledge of the accounting for sales, payables, payroll, and fixed assets, as well as the production of financial statements.

 Program Registration Requirements: Click on "Purchase Course" near the top of this page to pay for and access the course.
 You will then be able to download the course as a PDF file, then take an on-line examination, and then download a certificate of completion if you pass the examination.